JeremyChou28/C_GRAN/README.md

 5. Annotation

-Fist, you should prepare the [CFMID](https://hub.docker.com/r/wishartlab/cfmid) environment, and then you could run the example as follows:
+First, you should prepare the [CFMID](https://hub.docker.com/r/wishartlab/cfmid) environment, and then you could run the example step by step as follows:

 ```sh
 cd src/5_annotation